eugenpt/lite-xl-vibe/README.md

 Then the `Add Directory:` prompt will show up, where you may enter any path and it will add the dir to your workspace.

-Now speaking of workspaces, `vibe` does provide it's own workspaces, but sadly they are not loade by default
+Now speaking of workspaces, `vibe` does provide it's own workspaces, but sadly it's sort of difficult to load them on startup

 Once you're done adding dirs to your workspace you may save the workspace using `<space>qS` shortcut

-(this reads as `press space, release, press q, release, press shift, press s, release`)
+(this reads as `press space, release, press q, release, press shift, press s, release`) (you may load it later using `<space>qL`)

 Once you want to do some actual editing, you'll need to select files to edit.